rjspencer/docs/theming.md

 default
 :	when no value has been specified, use this data is used instead

+### option:Image
+Provides users with a file upload box where they can upload JPEG, GIF, and PNG files to be used in the theme.
+Data returned is the full URL to the image uploaded.

 ### option:Color
 Provides users with a color select box.
-Data provided is a full HEX value including pound sign.
+Data returned is a full HEX value including pound sign OR the three RGB values comma separated (see `rgb` option).

 rgb
-:	if true, returns three numbers comma separated, if false hex. default false
+:	if true, returns three numbers comma separated, if false hex.
+Default: false.
 	ex: 255,255,255 or #ffffff

 ### option:Select
 Provides users with a drop down box containing a list of predefined values.
-Data provided is the value selected.
+Data returned is the value selected.

-: presets
+presets
-	define a comma separated list of values
+:	define a comma separated list of values

 		{option:Select
 			group="background"